Ternary cubic forms having bounded invariants, and the existence of a positive proportion of elliptic curves having rank 0: The average number of elements in the -Selmer groups of elliptic curves

-We thus have the following lemma which will be necessary for us later on. \begin{lemma} Let $K$ be a field and $E$ be any elliptic curve over $K$.
-Then there exists a natural injection whose image consists exactly of the $K$-soluble ternary cubic forms having invariants equal to $I(E)$ and~$J(E)$. \end{lemma}

-Finally, a $3$-covering $\mathcal C$ of an elliptic curve $E/K$ can be considered as a principal homogeneous space for $E/K$.
-The curves $E$ and $\mathcal C$ are isomorphic over $\overline K$ and the automorphisms of $\mathcal C$ over $\overline K$ correspond to the $3$-torsion points of $E(\overline K)$.
-In fact, a $3$-torsion point of $E(\overline K)$ yields an automorphism of $\mathcal C$ simply via the action of $E$ on $C$.
-Furthermore, this automorphism is defined over $K$ if and only if the $3$-torsion point in question is itself defined over $K$.
-We thus obtain:
+Furthermore, the set of all ternary cubic forms in $V_\Z$ having invariants equal to $I(E)$ and $J(E)$ that are not strongly irreducible lie in a single $\PGL_3(\Q)$-equivalence class, and this equivalence class corresponds to the identity element in the $3$-Selmer group of~$E$. \end{proposition}

-\begin{lemma} Suppose $E$ is an elliptic curve over a field $K$ and $f$ is a ternary cubic form over $K$ having invariants equal to $I(E)$ and $J(E)$.
-Then the size of the stabilizer of $f$ in $\PGL_3(K)$ is equal to $\#E(K)[3]$, the number of $3$-torsion elements of $E$ defined over $K$. \end{lemma} We may use Lemma \ref{lemstab} to prove Lemmas \ref{lemstabsize}, \ref{lemabsirred}, and \ref{lemstabsizec}: \\[.1in] {\bf Proof of Lemmas \ref{lemstabsize} and \ref{lemstabsizec}:} Let $f\in V_\R$ be a ternary cubic form having nonzero discriminant.
-By Lemma \ref{lemstab}, if $f$ has invariants $I$ and $J$, then the size of the stabilizer of $f$ in $\PGL_3(\R)$ is equal to the number of real $3$-torsion points on the elliptic curve $E/\R$ having invariants $I$ and $J$.
-Now the $3$-torsion points of a plane elliptic curve are its flex points, and it is known that any plane cubic curve over $\R$ having nonzero discriminant has exactly $3$ flex points defined over $\R$ (see, e.g., \cite[Chapter~13]{Gib}).
-Now if $\gamma\in\GL_3^+(\R)$ stabilizes $f$, then $I(\gamma\cdot f)=(\det \gamma)^4I(f)$ and $J(\gamma\cdot f)=(\det \gamma)^6J(f)$ and so $\det \gamma=1$.
-Thus Lemma \ref{lemstabsize} follows.
+We may use Proposition \ref{propparamK} to prove Lemma \ref{lemstabsize}, i.e., that the order of the stabilizer of a real ternary cubic form of nonzero discriminant is always equal to 3. \\[.1in] {\bf Proof of Lemma \ref{lemstabsize}:} Let $f\in V_\R$ be a ternary cubic form having nonzero discriminant.
+By Proposition~\ref{propparamK}, if $f$ has invariants $I$ and $J$, then the size of the stabilizer of $f$ in $\PGL_3(\R)$ is equal to the number of real $3$-torsion points on the elliptic curve $E^{I,J}/\R$ having invariants $I$ and $J$.
+Now the $3$-torsion points of a plane Weierstrass elliptic curve are its flex points, and it is known that any plane cubic curve over $\R$ having nonzero discriminant has exactly $3$ flex points defined over $\R$ (see, e.g., \cite[Chapter~13]{Gib}).
+Furthermore, if $\gamma\in\GL_3^+(\R)$ stabilizes $f$, then $I(\gamma\cdot f)=(\det \gamma)^4I(f)$ and $J(\gamma\cdot f)=(\det \gamma)^6J(f)$, and so $\det \gamma=1$.
+This completes the proof of Lemma~\ref{lemstabsize}. $\Box$

-Similarly, let $f\in V_\C$ be a ternary cubic form having nonzero discriminant.
-Then since every elliptic curve over $\C$ has nine $3$-torsion points, we see that the stabilizer of $f$ in $\PGL_3(\C)$ (and therefore also ${\rm PSL}_3(\C)$) has $9$ elements.
-Lemma \ref{lemstabsizec} now follows as there are exactly $3$ elements in the center of $\SL_3(\C)$ that stabilize $f$. $\Box$ \\ {\bf Proof of Lemma \ref{lemabsirred}:} If a ternary cubic form $f\in V_\Z$ had nontrivial stabilizer in $\SL_3(\Z)$, then its Jacobian would have a nontrivial $3$-torsion point defined over $\Q$, contradicting the assumption that $f$ is totally irreducible. $\Box$ Lemma \ref{lemstab} will also be extremely useful to us later on.